awsdocs/amazon-aurora-user-guide/doc_source/aurora-global-database-getting-started.md

 ## Creating an Amazon Aurora global database<a name="aurora-global-database-creating"></a>

-If you have an existing Aurora provisioned DB cluster running an Aurora database engine that's global\-compatible, you can add another AWS Region to it to create your Aurora global database\.
+In some cases, you might have an existing Aurora provisioned DB cluster running an Aurora database engine that's global\-compatible\.
+If so, you can add another AWS Region to it to create your Aurora global database\.
 To do so, see [Adding an AWS Region to an Amazon Aurora global database](#aurora-global-database-attaching)\.

-You can create an Aurora global database using the AWS Management Console, the AWS CLI, or the RDS API by following the steps below\.
+You can create an Aurora global database using the AWS Management Console, the AWS CLI, or the RDS API by following the steps following\.

 ### Console<a name="aurora-global-database-creating.console"></a>

 The steps for creating an Aurora global database begin by signing in to an AWS Region that supports the Aurora global database feature\.
 For a complete list, see [Aurora global databases](Concepts.AuroraFeaturesRegionsDBEngines.grids.md#Concepts.Aurora_Fea_Regions_DB-eng.Feature.GlobalDatabase)\.

-One of the steps below is choosing a virtual private cloud \(VPC\) based on Amazon VPC for your Aurora DB cluster\.
-To use your own VPC, we recommend that you create it in advance, along with related subnets, subnet group, and security group, so it's available for you to choose\.
+One of the steps following is choosing a virtual private cloud \(VPC\) based on Amazon VPC for your Aurora DB cluster\.
+To use your own VPC, we recommend that you create it in advance so it's available for you to choose\.
+At the same time, create any related subnets, and as needed a subnet group and security group\.
 To learn how, see [How to create a VPC for use with Amazon Aurora](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/Aurora.CreateVPC.html)\.

 For general information about creating an Aurora DB cluster, see [Creating an Amazon Aurora DB cluster](Aurora.CreateInstance.md)\.